The misunderstood Adam Smith gets both credit and blame for modern capitalism

 Guests in this episode:

 - Glory Liu is a post-doctoral teaching fellow at the Political Theory Project at Brown University.

-- Dennis Rasmussen is an associate professor of political science at Tufts University, and author of the book, The Infidel and the Professor: David Hume, Adam Smith, and the Friendship that Shaped Modern Thought.
+- Dennis Rasmussen is an associate professor of political science at Syracuse University, and author of the book, The Infidel and the Professor: David Hume, Adam Smith, and the Friendship that Shaped Modern Thought.